fhdsl/Intro_to_R/docs/04-lesson4.md

 ## Transform

-When given a tidy dataset, we often still have to do some transformations on it to get it in a form so that we can perforom our analysis and visualization.
+When given a tidy dataset, we often still have to do some transformations on it to get it in a form so that we can perform our analysis and visualization.
 Here are some common transformation tasks:

 ### "The rows and columns I need can be subsetted from the dataframe."